 - (65%) Theoretical-practical test.
 70% of the evaluation corresponds to the evaluation by means of an objective test that consists of 30 to 50 multiple-choice questions.
-To calculate the result, the following formula will be applied: [right guess- (errors / no. options 1)](highest score/no. questions).
-The remaining 30% is evaluated by solving 4 to 6 theoretical-practical questions. - (15%) Activities for continuous evaluation.
+To calculate the result, the following formula will be applied: [right guess- (errors / no. options 1)]\(highest score/no. questions).
+The remaining 30% is evaluated by solving 4 to 6 theoretical-practical questions.
+The minimum mark of this test to be able to mediate with the rest of the section must be a 5. - (15%) Activities for continuous evaluation.
 Individual and group tasks that are scheduled and carried out during the semester.